Does Tricare Cover Hearing Aids?

 Tricare Insurance Isn’t Your Only Option

 While Tricare Insurance often isn’t a viable option for obtaining a hearing aid there are still other options when it comes to obtaining one.
-We've written a helpful blog about how to find out if your current insurance covers your hearing aids.
+For Medicare or Blue Cross Blue Shield users, check out our articles to see if you have coverage!

 First, it’s a good idea to check with your local VA hospital, your primary care provider, or a trusted audiologist.